jseok1/vbd-elasto-sim/README.md

 ## Preprocessing

 This section is only relevant if you want to use your own meshes.
+Preprocessing is done in Python using the `pymesh` package.
+The instructions below run `pymesh` inside its official Docker container image.

+On Fedora, try `-v "$(pwd):/workspace:Z"` if you run into a permission error on the mounted `.py` file.
+You may also need to run with `sudo` privileges.

 ### Tetrahedralization